nshikalkov/timesheet/README.md

 This is my first PHP application.
 It uses Zend Framework 3 and various plugins.

-I am running it on Ubuntu, Nginx, PHP7, MySql, Redis.
+I am running it on Ubuntu, PHP7, MySql, Redis.

-More notes about installation on this stack are coming soon.
-For installing on other systems I can't offer assistance and you will have to research it by yourself :)
+to run simply go to the project folder and run php like: php -S 0.0.0.0:8080 -t public public/index.php